kiba/Writings/atg/chp8_setup.md

 Then, a signal came in from the rover.
 Not long afterward, the base received telemetry.
 Everyone now has something to look at.

-It was an airless moon, the landscape remscient of Earth's moon, but it was also clear that the rover was staring down a blue and brown planet, with a geography that can't be mistaken for Earth.
+It was an airless moon, the landscape reminiscent of Earth's moon, but it was also clear that the rover was staring down a blue and brown planet, with a geography that can't be mistaken for Earth.

 Everyone clapped.